Richland, New Jersey

-Richland is an unincorporated community located within Buena Vista Township in Atlantic County, New Jersey, United States.
+Richland is an unincorporated community and census-designated place (CDP) located within Buena Vista Township in Atlantic County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 08350.

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area (ZCTA) 08350 was 825.
+As of the 2010 United States census, the population for ZIP Code Tabulation Area (ZCTA) 08350 was 825.

 The Cape May Seashore Lines operates passenger rail service from Richland to Tuckahoe, from a scale reproduction of the original Richland Station, which was removed in the mid-1960s.

 Mojito, New Jersey

 On April 26, 2004, the Buena Vista Township Committee voted to temporarily rename the community of Richland, a section of Buena Vista Township.
 For the first half of the month of May 2004, Richland became Mojito, New Jersey, named after the Cuban rum drink.
 Bacardi had offered to give the township $5,000 for recreation projects in exchange for commemorating the new name with a sign on U.S. Route 40 for those weeks.
 Richland was chosen because it is home to the family-run Dalponte Farms, a major East Coast supplier of mint, an essential ingredient of the mojito.